Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by

-To analyze the spatial distribution of the superfluid density, we employ an estimator for the local superfluid density for response to translation in the $Z$ direction that is based on the following local decomposition of the winding number estimator in Eq.~(\ref{eq:windsf}):
+To analyze the spatial distribution of the superfluid density, we employ an estimator for the local longitudinal superfluid density, i.e., the superfluid response to translation in the $z$ direction, that is based on the following local decomposition of the winding number estimator in Eq.~(\ref{eq:windsf}):

 where $N_{w}$ is the number of $^4$He atoms comprising winding paths.
-This estimator of local superfluid density is similar to the local estimator of Khairallah and Ceperley \cite{khairallah} in the sense that all beads (\textit{i.e.}, atoms on an imaginary-time polymer) constituting the winding paths are assumed to contribute equally to superfluidity.
-Although the local estimator employed by Kulchytskyy {\it et~al.} and the one used in this work give the same proper value when integrated over space, that is, the global superfluid fraction multiplied by the total number of $^4$He atoms, the two estimators for the local superfluidity are based on different local decompositions of the winding number estimator (compare Eq.~(\ref{eq:local_sf}) of the present paper with Eq.~(3) of Ref.~[\onlinecite{maestro13}]).
-Eq.~(\ref{eq:local_sf}) is locally positive semidefinite, which makes interpretation of regions of negative local superfluid density unnecessary, and also exhibits less statistical noise, making the PIMC estimation more robust.
+This estimator of local superfluid density is similar to the local estimator of Khairallah and Ceperley \cite{khairallah} in the sense that all ``beads'' (represented by the coordinates $\vec{r}_{i,k})$ on the imaginary time ``polymers" constituting the winding paths are assumed to contribute equally to superfluidity.
+Although the local estimator employed by Kulchytskyy {\it et~al.} \cite{maestro13} and the one used in this work give the same proper value when integrated over space, that is, the global superfluid fraction multiplied by the total number of $^4$He atoms, the two estimators for the local superfluidity are based on different local decompositions of the winding number estimator (compare Eq.~(\ref{eq:local_sf}) of the present paper with Eq.~(3) of Ref.\onlinecite{maestro13}).
+In particular, Eq.~(\ref{eq:local_sf}) is locally positive semidefinite, which makes interpretation of regions of negative local superfluid density unnecessary, and it also exhibits less statistical noise, making the PIMC estimation more robust.

-In Figure \ref{fig:tube_localsf}, we show averages over the cylindrical coordinates $Z$ and $\phi$ of the radial superfluid densities, $\rho _{s}(R)$, and radial superfluid fractions, $(\rho_{s}/\rho) \vert_R$, computed using the local estimator of $\rho_{s}(\vec{r})$ in Eq.~(\ref{eq:local_sf}), Several reasonable local and global estimators of the displacement length can be formulated from these averaged local superfluid data.
-To show that the radial superfluidity data exhibit healing behavior even though $\rho_{s}$ does not decay monotonically in the radial direction, we propose here several methods of quantifying the length scale of the decay of superfluidity at the boundary; the corresponding numerical values are tabulated in Table \ref{table:tube_healing}.